 An online discussion examining the conflicts between the left-brained realities of the legal system and the right-brained nature of human beings; how this conflict affects us, and how we can reconcile the two.
 12 – 1:40 PM.
 2.0 General, 2.0 Mental Illness CLE credit.
 ADR Section members $100; non-section members $135.

-October 21—12 PM: ETHICAL CONSIDERATIONS WHEN USING ALTERNATIVE DISPUTE RESOLUTION TO BRIDGE THE JUSTICE GAP (Course 4169)
+ETHICAL CONSIDERATIONS WHEN USING ALTERNATIVE DISPUTE RESOLUTION TO BRIDGE THE JUSTICE GAP (Course 4169 originally presented on Oct.
+21, 2020)

 Presented by Jayme Cassidy – Legal Services of Greater Miami.

-This program will address practical and ethical issues that often arise when mediating a case with an indigent party and strategies for successfully handling them.
-The impact that alternative dispute resolution can have on cases involving indigent clients.
-Discussion on opportunities for pro bono mediation.
+This program addresses practical and ethical issues that often arise when mediating a case with an indigent party and strategies for successfully handling them.
+Learn more about the impact that alternative dispute resolution can have on cases involving indigent clients and opportunities for pro bono mediation.
 1.0 General CLE credit, all of which may be applied toward Ethics.
 ADR Section members $50; non-section members $85.

 Presented by Bruce Blitman, Esq., Business and Professional Development Coach Paula Black, Maia Aron, Esq., Mark Migdal & Hayden, and Karen Lapekas, Esq., Lapekas Law.